-Although you won't eat the gift, it goes back to the instinct of taking care of their own, so they hunt for you because you don't.
+When a cat doesn't have kittens, you become a member of their family, and therefore they want to bring some food for you.
+Although you won't eat the gift, it goes back to the instinct of taking care of their own, so they hunt for you because you don't hunt.
 What your cat brings home can vary widely, depending on where you live.
 If you live in an apartment, the cat may catch the flies or bugs he sees inside the apartment.
 If you live in a house in a city, the cat might bring you a grasshopper or a spider from the yard.
-If you are in the country like my assistant Ruthie, you can see many varied things.
-Her cats bring home an assortment of bugs, rodents and even snakes.
+If you are in the country, you can see many varied things like bugs, rodents and even snakes.

 The most important thing to remember is why your pet is doing this.
 He has accepted you as a member of his family and is treating you as such.
 The cat is trying to prove that he is a great hunter, and he loves you so much that he wants to share what he has caught with you.
 For your cat, this is the ultimate devotion they can show a fellow creature.
 The very last thing you want to do, is scream and yell at them, although that may be what your instinct is.
-Trust me, you're cat won't understand why you are so upset.
+Trust me, your cat won't understand why you are so upset.

 How to Handle the Situation

 The only way to keep your cat from bringing home gifts is to keep him inside all the time.
 However, don't kid yourself, cats can find mice inside a house too; they can also make you crazy if they want to go outside and you won't let them.
 So, try not to stifle the natural instinct, and when your cat brings you a gift, try to accept it graciously.
-Praise him, and tell him what a "good kitty" he is.
+Praise him and tell him what a "good kitty" he is.